infinum/eightshift-docs/docs/guides/config.md

 Type: Optional

-Used for namespacing projects REST-API routes and fields.
-Only required if you are creating custom REST a route or field.
+Used for namespacing project's REST-API routes and fields.
+Only required if you are creating a custom REST route or field.

 ## get_project_routes_version()